thisen-c/aws-security-scanner/README.md

 ## Scope & Limitations

 This scanner checks for three specific, well-known misconfiguration patterns.
 A production-grade tool (like AWS Security Hub or AWS Trusted Advisor) would include dozens or hundreds of checks across many more services.
-This project demonstrates the core concept — automated, rule-based detection of cloud misconfigurations — end to end, on a smaller scale.
+This project demonstrates the core concept of automated, rule-based detection of cloud misconfigurations from start to finish on a smaller scale.